 Types of Protective and Risk Factors

-Risk and protective factors for child delinquency have been identified3in several domains:
+Risk and protective factors for child delinquency have been identified 4 across multiple domains:

 - School, neighborhood, and community